CreativeCodingLab/NeuroCave/README.md

 - Configuration file: a "index.txt" file that lists the available network and topology pair files and associates them to the subject ID.

-Please contact Johnson Keiriz at jgadel2@uic.edu (or create an issue on this GitHub repo) if you have any questions.
+Please contact Johnson Keiriz at jgadel2@uic.edu or Angus Forbes at angus@ucsc.edu (or create an issue on this GitHub repo) if you have any questions.

 # Creating an Atlas